lockekk/dshare-hid/PLAN.md

   - BridgePlatformScreen applies the invert flag so BLE scrolling follows the user setting.
   - Bridge widgets show the detected firmware host OS (iOS/Android/Unknown) and display orientation with per-device icons.
   - GUI prevents duplicate GUI/server instances more clearly and gracefully shuts down bridge clients when quitting.
+  - Firmware BLE device name is fetched on handshake, displayed in the GUI, stored per-config, and can be edited from the config dialog (writes back via CDC `SET_DEVICE_NAME`).

 ## Problem
 Need to extend PC keyboard/mouse control to mobile devices (iPad/iPhone/Android) that don't support standard Deskflow client installation while relying on a BLE radio that remains stable in typical office environments; the Pico 2 W modules we used initially have unacceptable packet loss, so the plan now standardizes on ESP32 hardware.